Hello guest, if you like this forum, why don't you register? https://fanrestore.com/member.php?action=register (December 14, 2021) x

 Music

 When archiving laserdiscs, we want to make sure we're copying exactly what is on the disc and not modifying it in any way.
-This cross-platform app is meant to help verify that your capture chain is setup correctly for "bit perfect" audio captures.
+This cross-platform app is meant to help verify that your capture chain is setup correctly for "bit perfect" digital audio captures.

 A bin/cue is included to burn to a CD, which is recorded through your capture setup.
 BitPerfect is then used to compare your recording to the reference and see if the samples in the stream are the same.
 There is also a noise generator included if you'd like a longer or shorter reference WAV, or you can just rip one of your music CDs and use a song.
 Just replace the reference.wav in the root directory with what you'd like to check against and you're ready to go.